 I would recommend exploring your options.
 Try different avenues.
 Trust your instinct.
 Network.

 What is the key strength you bring to your career and how would you advise new graduates to mine their own strengths to further their careers?

 I believe my key strength came from my many years in the film business where I learned to tell stories and to persuade.
 I also learned what works in the marketplace and how to gage an audience; even in academia, storytelling is important, and knowing your audience and how to speak specifically to them is a critical skill.

 I would advise new graduates to allow themselves to try things and see what gives them enjoyment.
 Find their passion, a career can be a long winding road, and you may take some turns, but always go with your instincts if possible.

 We extend our thanks to Dr. Uhls for being so generous with her time and sharing her advice for psychology students.
-You can learn more about Dr. Uhls at her blog, In the Digital Age.
+You can learn more about Dr. Uhls at her website.